A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Squatters starting to take over the Agbogbloshie Technical Training Centre in just two weeks/ 12 April 2019 Photo Credit: Muntaka Chasant

-So the German government is partnering the government of Ghana (responsible for the problems), to tackle Agbogbloshie.
+So, the German Government is partnering the Government of Ghana (responsible for the mess), to tackle Agbogbloshie.

-The usual 'top-down' approach.
-This development approach has been decried by scholars such as Amartya Sen and Arturo Escobar.
+The development approach described above has been heavily criticized by post-development scholars such as Amartya Sen and Arturo Escobar.

 Agbogbloshie is near the center of Accra.
-It would not exist without the explicit knowledge of the government of Ghana.
+It wouldn't exist without the explicit knowledge of the Government of Ghana.

 Not in the sense that post-development theorists such as Escobar, Sachs, and Mahnema have argued about the failures of development in the developing parts of the world since the years after the second world war.